 Aims and Scope

 Full length Research Papers of original experimental or clinical research: max.
-6500 words (including tables and legends to figures) and no more than 50 references; Short Communications: max 2500 words and no more than 25 references; Reviews on specialised topics: no word limit.
+6500 words (including tables and legends to figures) and no more than 80 references; Short Communications: max 2500 words and no more than 25 references; Reviews on specialised topics: no word limit, no more than 150 references.
 Letters to the Editor can be related or not to material published in the journal but are limited to 500 words and 5 references.

 A total word-count should be submitted together with your manuscript.